donbasta/competitive-programming/README.md

 | `ref: <File Name>`    | Refactor a file                       |
 | `docs: <File Name>`   | Add documentation, e.g. README.md     |
 | `chore: <>`           | Add functionality in the repo         |

+## My personal VSCode settings

+I set some VSCode workspace settings for this CP repo as follows:

+- Formatter: I format the code on save, and use google c++ format for code formatting
+- Running the code: I use code runner VSCode Extension and set up a command to compile and run the program